The 'Black Hole': How Passive Investing Became The New 'QE'

 And see, to truly appreciate how elegantly absurd this whole thing has become, you have to step back and think about how we got here.
 It was central bank bond buying which started us down this road.
 Those asset purchases drove investors out of risk-free assets and down the quality ladder, first into IG corporates, then into high yield, and finally into stocks.

 If you need a refresher on how that worked and how it's now culminated in 67% of Norway's sovereign wealth fund being invested in equities, you should consider skimming the piece found here.
-But from a kind of 30,000 foot perspective, here's the chart that everyone loves to hate:
+But from a kind of 30,000-foot perspective, here's the chart that everyone loves to hate:

 (Goldman)